-Ethan Allen’s new line, Passport, puts a welcome spin on tradition.
+Ethan Allen’s Passport adds a welcome spin to tradition.

 Sponsored by Ethan Allen.